 How much does tuckpointing a chimney cost?

 Chimney tuckpointing costs an average of at least $10 per square foot.
-There will also be an additional charge if your chimney is higher, which may cost from $10 to $25 per square feet.
+There will also be an additional charge if your chimney is higher, which may cost from $10 to $25 per square foot.
 Usually, contractors may charge an extra fee if it’s above 8 feet.

 Furthermore, there is also a different charge for severe and significant mortar damage.
 You can prepare at most $1000 for a chimney repair, while a complete chimney rebuild costs around $1500 to $4500.